Courage to Speak® Drug Prevention Education Programs – Evaluation Resultsadmin2025-12-05T06:51:04-05:00

 Effective at increasing knowledge and perceptions of harm regarding alcohol, tobacco, and other drugs (ATOD).

-Had a significant effect on parental communication about the dangers of drugs.
+Significant effect on parental communication about the dangers of drugs.

-Had a positive effect on refusal skills learned.
+Positive effect on refusal skills learned.

-Had beneficial effects on increasing intent to avoid alcohol, tobacco, or other drugs.
+Beneficial effects on increasing intent to avoid alcohol, tobacco, and other drugs.

 Dubay Horton: Courage to Speak Drug Prevention Program Grades 4-6

-Increased ability to personalize the risk of ATOD.
+Increased ability to personalize the risk.

 Yale University: Courage to Speak Drug Prevention Program Middle School

-Statistically significant increases in youth’s communication with parents about substance use.
+Significant increases in youth’s communication with parents about substance use.

 Yale University: Courage to Speak – Courageous Parenting 101®